clausjs/hiccup/README.md

 #### Config structure

-Refer to the [JSON Scheme file](src/modules/validateConfig/schema.json) for the latest schema.
+Refer to the [JSON Schema file](src/modules/validate/index.ts) for the latest schema.

 #### Category Icons

 This library comes equipped with [react-icons](https://react-icons.github.io/react-icons/) for some things in its UI.
-A single set of icons is being bundled with the app in order to add icons to the category links if so desired.
+A single set of icons [Font Awesome 6](https://react-icons.github.io/react-icons/icons/fa6/) is being bundled with the app in order to add icons to the category links if so desired.
+The schema has been updated to allow for an 'icon' property on category links.
+It can either be a string referring to a font awesome 6 font (e.g. "FaLink") or an object with a url for a remote icon option `{ url: https://url-to-image.com, name: "example image" }`.
+For accessibility you can also add a `name`.
+This will add an icon next to a category link for easier visibility.

 ### Caching